Norma Eberhardt: Acting

 Eberhardt's billboard campaigns soon led to radio, television and film roles.
 She moved to Los Angeles and was under contract with a studio by 1951.
 She rented a room at the Studio Club For Women in Hollywood, where she became roommates with actress Mary Murphy.
 (Eberhardt and Murphy would later co-star in the 1958 film, Live Fast, Die Young).
 Both actresses dated actor James Dean.
 Eberhardt, Murphy and Dean were all cast in small roles in the 1952 comedy, Sailor Beware, starring Dean Martin and Jerry Lewis.
 Sailor Beware marked Eberhardt's film debut, as well as Dean's second film role.
 Eberhardt also dated Jerry Lewis during this time.

 Her second film role was in 1952's Jumping Jacks, which also starred Jerry Lewis and Dean Martin.
 She next portrayed an agoraphobic character locked up in a reform school for rich-girl delinquents in the 1953 film, Problem Girls, starring Susan Morrow.

 Eberhardt is best known for two starring film roles during 1958.
 She co-starred with Francis Lederer in the 1958 horror film, The Return of Dracula.
 That same year, she co-starred with her real-life former roommate, Mary Murphy, in the crime drama, Live Fast, Die Young.
 Eberhardt and Murphy played two sisters who run away from home to pursue a life of crime as jewelry thieves who become affiliated with the mafia.
 The film, which was marketed with the tagline, "A sin-steeped story of the rise of the Beat Generation," struck a chord with its core audience and has become a cult classic.
 In an interview, Eberhardt mused on the film's cult popularity by speculating, "The film tapped into what kids were feeling—that society sucked and they were rebelling against it."

 In 2007, Eberhardt's image from Live Fast, Die Young appeared on T-shirts worn by Slash, the guitarist for Guns N' Roses and supergroup Velvet Revolver.
 Eberhardt was described as "highly amused" when she discovered that her likeness appeared on Slash's wardrobe.

 Eberhardt switched to television, including guest roles on Dragnet in 1959 and the CBS sitcom, Hogan's Heroes, in 1969.
+She also made an appearance on Celebrity Bowling, in 1971.